 Ballistic Trajectory tool is used to calculate physically accurate trajectories for characters in the state of free flight.
 Using it enables animating realistic jumps, flights and other moves that require your character to get off the ground.
 Ballistic trajectories can be adjusted somewhat like regular trajectories, but they are created differently and serve different purpose.

-Ballistic trajectory can be created and managed using the dedicated set of buttons on the Timeline:
+Ballistic trajectory can be created and managed using the dedicated set of buttons on the Toolbar:

 (1) Ballistic trajectory